mehulagg/gitlab/doc/update/restore_after_failure.md

 ```

 Once the migration is successfully marked, run the Rake `db:migrate` task again.
-You may need to repeat this process several times until all failed
+You might need to repeat this process several times until all failed
 migrations are marked complete.